nanobox-io/nanobox-guides/articles/nodejs/adonis/from-scratch.md

 ## Configure Adonis

 #### Listen on 0.0.0.0
-To allow connections from the host machine into the app's container, you'll need to configure your app to listen on all available IP's (0.0.0.0) by modifying the `.env.exmaple`:
+To allow connections from the host machine into the app's container, you'll need to configure your app to listen on all available IP's (0.0.0.0) by modifying the `.env`:

 ```javascript
 HOST=0.0.0.0